GHRik/openCV-exercises/find-tag/README.md

 ```
 4. Get contures of probably size your marker
-Now if oyu have binary image/frame you should easy to grep contures,
+If properly mask was used your marker will be only one big object on binary image/frame.
-but remember if you wrong pick your mask you will have a lot of another
+If mask was wrong binary image/frame will have a lot of another object than your marker.
-object in binary image/frame.

 ```python
 contures, hierarchy = cv2.findContours(binary, cv2.RETR_TREE, cv2.CHAIN_APPROX_NONE)